The main reason to cleave is to ensure that you always maintain 25 stacks of as this increases your Condition Damage.

 and will always be on your utility bar when playing Condition Banner Berserker.
 These two utilities will buff all 10 squad members and have an almost permanent uptime.
 Your banners last for 60 seconds and will have a Recharge of 64 seconds, assuming permanent Alacrity.

 can be used to grant yourself two stacks of Stability.
-This can be used to prevent the Stun from or to avoid getting Stunned, Knocked Back or Knocked Down by certain mechanics.
+This can be used to avoid getting Stunned, Knocked Back or Knocked Down by certain mechanics.
 The shockwave from this skill will reflect incoming projectiles and you will need to take care at certain encounters.
 Rock Guard, a 0.5 second buff from using , will block incoming attacks.

 You have the option to run or with as your elite. is very standard and helps to kickstart your rotation by giving you full adrenaline.